elliotwutingfeng/balloon-hashing/README.md

 This is a direct port of the Python [implementation](https://github.com/nachonavarro/balloon-hashing) by [nachonavarro](https://github.com/nachonavarro).

+**Warning:** Please DO NOT use this code in production!
+It has not been tested rigorously for security vulnerabilities.

 ## Background

 Balloon Hashing is a new hashing function that, according to the paper, is: